Surgery: What to Expect

 Preparing for surgery

-Before your surgery, your surgeon or nurse will remind you to do the following:
+Before your surgery, your surgeon or nurse will remind you to do these things:

 - Follow the instructions exactly about when to stop eating and drinking.
 If your doctor has told you to take medicines on the day of surgery, do so using only a sip of water.

-- Do not use aspirin or other nonsteroidal anti-inflammatory medicines (NSAIDs) for 1 week before your surgery.
+- Do not use aspirin or other nonsteroidal anti-inflammatory medicines (NSAIDs) for 1 week or as instructed before your surgery.

 - Leave all valuables, such as money and jewelry, at home.